-For parents teaching their kids how to take care of themselves is a difficult task.
-But, more importantly, they should teach their kids emotional intelligence to make them capable to cope up with various social aspects of human society and human interactions.
-Emotional intelligence will also help children to express his or her emotions.
-Teaching emotional intelligence to children might seem easy, but it is the whole different scenario and completely different from the daily scenarios of taking care of a child.
+It will also help children to express his or her emotions.
+Teaching such things to your children might seem easy, but it is the whole different scenario and completely different from the daily scenarios of taking care of a child.
 You may not be an expert, but with experience, you can build up your confidence.

-Families Should Be the Primary Source to Learn Emotional Intelligence
+Families Should Be the Primary Source of such education.

 Its a must for a parent to teach their child about emotional intelligence as soon as they are born.
 Responding to them crying, laughing with them when they laugh, playing games and communicating with them is helpful as it makes them comprehend the mediums of sharing emotions.
 It also helps them adjust to various functions and norms of society as a whole.

 Wondering about how to improve emotional intelligence?
 Here's how you can teach it to your kids -

 Children with higher emotional intelligence develop faster.
 In schools, teachers choose students with intelligence as they will not only be able to perform well but will also be better equipped to read workplace situations.